Titles

 A very common thing to see is a title that simply states what is being plotted.
 In science you might see a title like “UV-vis spectrum of <insert molecule>.”
 In journalism you will find titles like “change in housing prices over time” on a plot like that below.

-I think titles like this are advocated for under the misconception that the point of a data visualization is to present data without bias.
-My response to this is found on the page regarding the point of data visualizations.
-But, in short, your goal should be to show people what you see in the data.
-Since this is the goal, you should use every tool you can to do this.
-Thanks to convention, people will read the title first.
-If you are not levering the title to make your point, you are wasting a golden opportunity.
+I believe titles of this nature are frequently advocated under the misconception that the fundamental role of a data visualization is to present data entirely without bias.
+My comprehensive response to this fallacy is detailed in the module on the point of data visualizations.
+In short, your objective should be to actively guide the audience to see what you see in the data.
+Because this is the true goal, you must deploy every available design tool to fulfill it.
+Due to standard reading conventions, the audience will almost always consume your title first.
+If you are not leveraging the title to establish your central thesis immediately, you are squandering a critical communicative opportunity.

 Of course, this still requires understanding how to best leverage the title.